 Personalization / adaptive delivery stayed in the top spot as the hottest L&D technology from last year, with artificial intelligence (AI) and learning analytics rounding out the top three.
 What does this tell us?

 - Personalization leads the table for the third year in a row, but for how long will this continue?
 Its share of the vote declined this year, as it did the previous year.
-L&D could be shifting to a better approach to personalization, as opposed to going away all together.
+L&D could be shifting to a better approach to personalization, as opposed to going away altogether.
 We’ll keep a closer eye on it for next year.